 LASIK surgery is a popular eye correction technique.
-Dr Mohamad Rosman Bin Othman, Senior Consultant from The Refractive Surgery Service at Singapore National Eye Centre shares a checklist to determine if you are suitable for this procedure.
+Dr Mohamad Rosman Bin Othman, Head & Senior Consultant from the Refractive Surgery Department at Singapore National Eye Centre shares a checklist to determine if you are suitable for this procedure.

 For people with near-sightedness (myopia), far-sightedness (hyperopia) or astigmatism, LASIK surgery could be the key to a life free of cumbersome spectacles and contact lenses.
 But not everybody is a suitable candidate for this type of laser eye surgery.